-Target Audience: This training is geared towards family advocates, community health workers, outreach workers, mental health providers and those working with children in foster care or at risk in Alameda County.
+Target Audience: This training is geared towards clinical staff, family advocates and community health workers working with young foster children in Alameda County.
 This workshop is available to you free of charge.

 For more details about this training, click HERE.

 You must register by April 14.
 To register send an email to email@example.com

 Please include any requests for accommodations for disability.

 PREP: Alameda County Prevention & Recovery in Early Psychosis

 Art in Healing: A workshop with Antonia Fokken, LMFT

 Permanency Planning and the Implications for Children, Youth and Families: A workshop with Julianne Rositas and Diedra Hughes

 Foundations of Helping 0 – 5 Year Old Foster & At-risk Children Thrive: A Five Part Series